devdwm/devdwm/README.md

 - 👋 Hi, I’m @devdwm
 - 👀 I’m interested in python, django, azure, IaC
-- 🌱 I’m currently learning IaC, Django
+- 🌱 I’m currently learning IaC, Django, and React!
 - 💞️ I’m looking to collaborate on anything
 - 📫 I am currently working on an backup check monitoring platform based in Django, hosted in Microsoft Azure.